 Well, I don't sew it into pillows, but I do have lavender growing in my garden and the herb is WONDERFUL to smell!
-I keep adding new plants as I come across them in gardening stores or at herbal markets.
+I keep adding new plants as I come across them in gardening stores or herbal markets.

 I've got enough now that I've started making sachets and selling them myself.
 This serves a dual purpose for me.
 I like working with my hands and it's relaxing to make them coupled with the fantastic scent.
 I find it's a great way to focus on something positive for a while.

-I also use lavender essential oil on my pillow to relax me as I go to sleep or in the bath for a wonderfully relaxing soak.
+I also use best lavender essential oil on my pillow to relax me as I go to sleep or in the bath for a wonderfully relaxing soak.
 I will use the oil as a perfume if I know I'll be going into a stressful situation and smell it when I'm feeling anxious.
 I don't know if it's the power of suggestion or if the lavender is soothing my nerves, but it works for me.

 Smelling a strong fragrance like mint can be very energizing.
 For those of you who like to garden; it grows well and is easy to maintain.
 Just stick it anywhere and watch it take off.

-Lemon clears the mind with it's invigorating scent.
+Lemon clears the mind with its invigorating scent.

-Vanilla reminds me of cookies baking and I can almost see my mom in the kitchen with fresh baked cookies when I came home from school on a chilly fall afternoon.
+Vanilla reminds me of cookies baking and I can almost see my mom in the kitchen with freshly baked cookies when I came home from school on a chilly fall afternoon.
 The smell of watermelon reminds me of the picnics my family took on certain summer afternoons.

 I love the smell of fall days.
 They remind me of the times when my mom and dad, with us kids piled into the back seat, drove to the woods to gather black walnuts.
-I always associate their pungent smell with the fun of wandering through the woods searching for them, although my parents did more gathering than I did.
+I always associate their pungent smell with the fun of wandering through the woods searching for them, although my parents did more gatherings than I did.
 Most of my time was spent playing and looking at all the flora and fauna.